 Triamcinolone acetonide injectable suspension has an extended effect duration, sustaining over several weeks.
 It is considered following a single intramuscular injection of 60 mg to 100 mg, adrenal suppression sets in within 24 to 48 hours and then slowly returns to normal in 30 to 40 days.
 This finding correlates with the drug’s extended therapeutic action duration.

 If you miss a dose, have it as soon as you remember.
 Skip the missed dose, If it is near the time of the next dose.
 Use your next dose at its regular time.
-Never double the dose to compensate for the missed dose.
+Never double the amount to compensate for the missed dose.

 Which food or medicines should I avoid while taking Triamcinolone?